piluc/Earth4AllSA/README.md

 ```jl
 res = execute_sobol(10);
 ```
-Note that the execution time depends on the number of samples to be used (in the above code is 10).
-In the `sobol` directory the result obtained by running the code with 10000 samples is available and it can be loaded by running
+Note that the execution time of the Sobol analysis can be quite high and it depends on the number of samples to be used (in the above code is 10).
+For this reason, in the `sobol` directory the result obtained by running the code with 10000 samples is available and it can be loaded by running
 ```jl
 res = retrieve_sobol("sobol/sobol10000.dat");
 ```